 The first step to extracting the required I-V tables is understanding the buffer's operation.
 Analyze the buffer schematic and determine how to put the buffer's output into a logic low, logic high and (if applicable) high impedance (3-state) state.
 As mentioned above, the schematic should include the R, L and C parameters associated with the on-die power supply distribution and ground return paths as well as any ESD or protection diodes.
-The schematic should also indicate if the power clamp or ground clamp diode structures are tied to a voltage rail (voltage reference) different than that used by the pullup or pulldown transistors.
+The schematic should also indicate if the power clamp and/or ground clamp diode structures are tied to voltage rails (voltage references) different than those used by the pullup and/or pulldown transistors.